falcosan/wasm_image_compressor/README.md

 # WASM Image Compressor

 A powerful WebAssembly-based image compression library for efficient client-side image processing with flexible input options.
+You can choose between returning a **blob URL** or a raw **Uint8Array** of the compressed image.

 ## Installation